 If you do that and don’t expect to use the rest of the product in a day or two, make sure to add the date from the label to the new packaging too.
 This way it’s easy to keep track of how long it should stay fresh.

 Last but not least, give half and half a good shake before using to make sure the texture is uniform.

 When it comes to those tiny cups of half and half used as coffee creamer, they usually don’t require refrigeration.
 A cabinet in the kitchen, perhaps the same you keep the coffee, is good enough for them.

 Can You Freeze Half and Half?

 Like with other dairy products, like sour cream, freezing is an option, but it comes with some restrictions.
 Freezing affects the taste and texture of half and half, and that’s why most producers advise against it.
 The dairy product separates, and giving it a good stir or blending it won’t exactly bring it back to its natural state.

 When it comes to methods of freezing, I recommend using an ice cube tray.
 This way you can easily thaw as much as you need without thawing the whole container.
 Plus the cubes don’t take that much space, and you can divide those into several freezer bags, so you can basically fit them anywhere.

 Another method of freezing is by using an airtight container.
 Just pour half and half into the container, close it tightly and chuck into the fridge.
 Make sure to leave an inch of headspace, as the product will expand when frozen.

-When it comes to thawing, doing it in the fridge is the safest option.
+When it comes to thawing, the fridge is the safest option.
 Or if you add it to a soup, you can just throw in the frozen cubes, which will quickly melt in the pot.